 Portrait of Marten Soolmans and Portrait of Oopjen Coppit — Rembrandt

 A pair of paintings that most agree should always be displayed together, the Portrait of Marten Soolmans and Portrait of Oopjen Coppit, a couple, was painted by Rembrandt in 1634.
-Owned by the Rothschild family, these works were rarely seen in public; however, that will soon change, as the Rijksmuseum and the Louvre will be jointly purchasing these two works for approximately $180 million USD.
+Owned by the Rothschild family, these works were rarely seen in public; until the Rijksmuseum and the Louvre jointly purchased these two works for approximately $180 million USD.
 Paris and Amsterdam will each take turns displaying these beautiful, treasured artworks.

 Les Femmes D’Alger (Version ‘O’) — Pablo Picasso